Interview with Nancy Jardine, author of Tailored Truths

 How do you react to seeing a new review for your book?

-FIND ANTHONY’S BOOK ON AMAZON
+FIND ANN’S BOOK ON AMAZON

 Why do you write?